panxl/qmhub/docs/Installation.rst

 Generate the .inp input file manually

-use mdanaylsis, a script with pdb, or anything that can generate data in right format
+use mdanaylsis, a script with protein databank file, or anything that can generate data in right format

 https://docs.mdanalysis.org/stable/index.html